Forensicom/Bootcamp/CaseStudy.md

 ### Strengths:

 1.Low Fees: Questrade offers lower fees than traditional brokerages.
-This fees consist of low trading fees and no account fees.
+The fees consist of low trading fees and no account fees.

 2.User-Friendly Interface: Questrade's interface has a clean design and is easy to navigation.
 User can further customize the interface to fit their needs.